hsnta/yourCourt/README.md

 * Postgres admin: <localhost:8888>
 * Eureka page: <localhost:8761>

+All the logins/passwords to the DBs are hardcoded in docker-compose

   For logs, you can use the docker desktop app or the below command
 ```bash